top of page

 human

-Show the people in our stories as everyday heroes, celebrating their humanity so that people can relate to them as equals.
-We should ask people to stand in solidarity with others, rather than pitying them.
+We ask people to stand in solidarity with others, rather than pitying them.
 The more our opponents try to divide, the more we need powerful stories that unite.
-The seeds of a better tomorrow are often all around us, but the stories are not being told.
-We need to strengthen this way of seeing the world every day.
+We can all grow the new narratives we need through the stories we tell.
+The seeds of a better tomorrow are often all around us, but the stories are not always told.
+We can strengthen these new ways of seeing the world every day.